-Ayurvedic Significance of VIHAAR
+Ayurvedic Significance of VIHAR

-Ayurvedic Significance of AHAAR
+Ayurvedic Significance of AHAR

 Ayurvedic Significance of ACHAR

-Although strictly defined as routines, Achar is more about behaviour and behavioural changes to promote health and wellbeing.
-In fact, Achara Rasayana is an entire category of Ayurvedic medicine that may be viewed as a precursor to modern behavioural therapy.
-Achar demands good conduct and behaviour that is conducive not just to one’s physical and mental health, but to society as a whole.
+Although strictly defined as routines, Achar is more about behaviour and behavioural changes to promote health and well-being.
+Achar guides us towards good conduct and behaviour that is conducive not just to one’s physical and mental health, but to society as a whole.

-As described by Acharya Charak, Achar includes control of one’s anger, truthfulness, avoidance of intoxicants and indulgent behaviour, non-violence, compassion, the practices of charity, and so on.
+Achara Rasayana is an entire category of Ayurvedic medicine that is viewed as a precursor to modern behavioural therapy.
+As described by Acharya Charak, Achar includes control of one’s anger, truthfulness, avoidance of intoxicants and indulgent behaviour, non-violence, compassion, the practices of charity, and more.

-Ayurvedic Significance of VICHAAR
+Ayurvedic Significance of VICHAR

 Vichar, literally translated to thought, emphasises the impact of one’s thought process on health.
 Ayurveda recognises the psychosomatic nature of many diseases as well as mental illness.
 Positive thinking and activities to strengthen the mind are, therefore, regarded as important for general health and well-being.